nasa/harmony-regression-tests/test/shared_utils/README.md

 ## Include the necessary python packages in your test's environment.yaml

 The test environment is determined by the environment.yaml in the test directory, but if you are using routines from `shared_utils` you will need to also update your test's `environment.yaml` to include the libraries that are imported in the shared modules.
-That means `harmony-py` to use routines from utilities.py and a recent version of `xarray` for ones from `compare.py`.
+That means `harmony-py` to use routines from utilities.py.
 As always you should look in the files to see if there are new requirements.
 Note: the harmony-py library must be >= 1.0.0 to use the shared-utilities.

 For example the pip requirements in the nsidc_icesat2 environment file :
 ```